Intervention/docs/zodiac/v7/introduction/introduction.md

 Intervention Zodiac is a powerful, developer-friendly tool for effortless zodiac sign calculation.
-This versatile PHP library lets you generate zodiac signs from nearly any date format, including natural language strings, Unix timestamps, standard `DateTime` objects, and Carbon instances.
+This versatile PHP library lets you generate zodiac signs from various date formats, including natural language strings, Unix timestamps, standard `DateTime` objects, and Carbon instances.

 Whether you're building horoscope features or astrology apps the Zodiac Calculator effortless delivers results for western as well as traditional chinese zodiac signs.

+- Fluent interface to calculate zodiac signs
+- Support for western and chinese astrology
+- Framework-agnostic

 ### Code Examples